Whimsy Stick

 Not immediately before.
 The dog needs time to transition from high-arousal play to genuine calm before you walk out.
 Leaving right after a session leaves the dog in an activated state with no handler to guide the comedown.

-Impulse control gates at every phase.
-Sit before chase.
-Drop-it after capture.
-Let the dog win often.
-End with an all-done cue.
-The full predatory sequence must complete including the possession phase.
+Use impulse control gates at every phase: sit before chase, drop-it after capture, let the dog win often, end with an all-done cue.
+The full predatory sequence must complete, including the possession phase.

 Short, calm leash walk or quiet sniffing session in the yard.
 This bridges the gap between high-arousal play and the calm state you need at departure.
-Don’t skip this step.
+Do not skip this step.

 Give the chew 5 to 10 minutes before you leave.
 The dog should be actively engaged with the chew when you walk out.
 This creates a positive association with your departure rather than a void.